-The key observations that enable us to apply these constraints are: (1) Communicating data within a computer system takes time, (2) Executing instructions that compute an output value that semantically depends on given input values also takes time, and (3) Each link in an OOTA cycle consists of either data communication or computation of an output that semantically depends on an input.
-Because closing an OOTA cycle comprising a sequence of communications and computations requires this sequence to end at the same time as it starts, OOTA cycles cannot form in those C++ implementations that are within the scope of this paper.
-A great advantage of our approach is that we are not required to precisely define the boundaries of sdep.
-After all, although compilers are forbidden from breaking semantic dependencies, they are by no means required to break non-semantic dependencies.
+The key constraints mentioned above are: (1) Communicating data within a computer system takes time, and (2) Executing instructions that compute an output value that semantically depends on given input values also takes time.
+Because each link in an OOTA cycle consists of either data communication or computation of an output that semantically depends on an input, and because closing such a cycle requires the sequence of links to end at the same time as it starts, OOTA cycles cannot form in those C++ implementations that are within the scope of this paper.
+A great advantage of our approach is that we do not need to define semantic dependency purely at the level of C++ source code; rather, we are able to utilize information already provided by existing hardware execution models.